matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 This is done by applying a network plugin’s YAML configuration file using 'kubectl apply'.
 There are several network plugins available like Calico, Flannel, Weave, etc., each with its configuration and installation instructions.

-6) What are the Considerations for Setting Up High Availability (H A) in Kubernetes?
+6) What are the Considerations for Setting Up High Availability (HA) in Kubernetes?
 Answer: For high availability in Kubernetes, you need to set up multiple master nodes.
-This involves configuring a load balancer that directs traffic to all active master nodes, setting up an etcd cluster across multiple nodes for state storage, and ensuring that the control plane components are replicated and synchronized across these nodes.
+This involves configuring a load balancer that directs traffic to all active master nodes, setting up an 'etcd cluster' across multiple nodes for state storage, and ensuring that the control plane components are replicated and synchronized across these nodes.

 7) Can Kubernetes be Installed on any Cloud Platform?
 How?